rednodelabs/rednodebus-samples/README.md

 ```

 ### Testing the CoAP Client
-To test the CoAP client, the `coap_server.py` script located in the script folder can be used.
+To test the CoAP client, the `coap_server.py` file located in the `script` folder can be used.

 The IPv4 address (converted to an IPv6 equivalent) of the machine running the server needs to be specified
 in the coap_clients_util.c file: